lizongying/go-crawler/README.md

 By using signals, it's possible to capture crawler events and perform certain actions.

-* `CrawlerStarted`: Indicates the started of the crawler.
-You can register it using `RegisterCrawlerStarted(FnCrawlerStarted)`.
-* `CrawlerStopped`: Indicates the stopped of the crawler.
-You can register it using `RegisterCrawlerClosed(FnCrawlerStopped)`.
+* `CrawlerChanged`: Indicates the status changed of the crawler.
+You can register it using `RegisterCrawlerChanged(FnCrawlerChanged)`.
-* `SpiderStarting`: Indicates the starting of the spider.
-You can register it using `RegisterSpiderStarting(FnSpiderStarting)`.
-* `SpiderStarted`: Indicates the started of the spider.
-You can register it using `RegisterSpiderStarted(FnSpiderStarted)`.
-* `SpiderStopping`: Indicates the stopping of the spider.You can register it using `RegisterSpiderStopping(FnSpiderStopping)`.
-* `SpiderStopped`: Indicates the stopped of the spider.You can register it using `RegisterSpiderClosed(FnSpiderStopped)`.
+* `SpiderChanged`: Indicates the status changed of the spider.You can register it using `RegisterSpiderChanged(FnSpiderChanged)`.
-* `JobStarted`: Indicates the started of the job.
-You can register it using `RegisterJobStarted(FnScheduleStarted)`.
-* `JobStopped`: Indicates the stopped of the job.
-You can register it using `RegisterJobClosed(FnJobStopped)`.
+* `JobChanged`: Indicates the status changed of the job.
+You can register it using `RegisterJobChanged(FnJobChanged)`.
 * `TaskStarted`: Indicates the started of the task.
 You can register it using `RegisterTaskStarted(FnTaskStarted)`.
 * `TaskStopped`: Indicates the stopped of the task.
 You can register it using `RegisterTaskClosed(FnTaskStopped)`.
 * `ItemSaved`: Indicates the saved of the item.
 You can register it using `RegisterItemSaved(FnItemSaved)`.